Part 5 of 5 of the "What Can Americans Teach Europeans" series

 Snobby Europeans love to say that Americans have “no cuisine, no culture, no history.”
 Let’s refute this belief.
 We’ll begin with food.
 First, Americans brought hamburgers and Coca-Cola to the world.
 The French (and many others) will immediately sniff and say, “That doesn’t count.”
 Really?
 And foie gras does?
 That’s a dish that is prepared by force-feeding a poor duck.
 Now that’s really classy and sophisticated.
 Big Macs start looking like haute cuisine.

-The other insult Europeans like to fling at Americans is that we have “no culture.”
-Really?
-That’s funny, because it seems that no other country does a better job at exporting its culture than America does.
+That’s funny because it seems that no other country does a better job at exporting its culture than America does.
 It’s hard to go anywhere on the planet and meet people who do not know about American music, television, books, movies, sports, and cuisine (which includes the fast food it invented).

 Conclusion of the five-part series on What Americans Can Teach Europeans

-Europeans have much to teach Americans, which is why I’ve written a 640-page book which captures the lessons from Eastern Europe.
-This little Appendix to the book, however, is for Europeans, so they can learn a bit more about America and have a more realistic perspective of the United States.
+Europeans have much to teach Americans, which is why I’ve written a 740-page book which captures the lessons from Eastern Europe.
+However, this article series is for Europeans, so they can learn a bit more about America and have a more realistic perspective of the United States.

 Lastly, do Americans have five criticisms about Europeans too?
 No. Just one.
 We wish Europeans would catch up to the rest of the world cultures by being a bit more open, warm, friendly, and smiling.
 Have a nice day!